 You also won’t earn any points on rewards flights that you book with Rapid Rewards points, companion pass travel, or on any flights that don’t directly have your name on the ticket.
 For instance, if you’re purchasing tickets for your friends or family, you can’t earn points from their flights.
 They’ll need their own Rapid Rewards accounts to claim those points.

 Use Southwest Airlines Credit Cards

 Southwest Airlines offers three credit cards that accrue points for purchases you make with them.
-Each card has the same rewards rates: 2 points per dollar spent on Southwest Airlines tickets and 1 point per dollar on all other purchases.
+Each card has the same rewards rates: two points per dollar spent on Southwest Airlines tickets and one point per dollar on all other purchases.
 However, they each offer extra layers of perks on top of the rewards rates: